-The World Wide Web gives your company the ability to access a global marketplace.
+The World Wide Web allows your company to access a global marketplace.
 You can publish content in the US that turns up in Singapore.
-That ability to access customers anywhere in the world allows small companies to compete with multinational organizations.
-Yet, if you want to ensure your content turns up in those search results, you need to get to grips with international SEO.
+Accessing customers anywhere in the world allows small companies to compete with multinational organizations.
+Yet, if you want to ensure your content turns up in those search results, you must get to grips with international SEO.
 This article will take you through the basics of international SEO.
 I’ll discuss the basics of international SEO and how it’s different from local SEO.
 We’ll also look at a few steps you can take to make your company rank content in multiple markets.

 Local SEO vs. International SEO – What’s the Difference?

-One important consideration to keep in mind is that Google places more emphasis on national rankings for transactional terms.
-For example, if you typed “buy Nike shoes” in Australia, you will likely see results for eCommerce stores where you can buy shoes in the region.
+One crucial consideration to remember is that Google emphasizes national rankings for transactional terms.
+For example, if you type “buy Nike shoes” in Australia, you will likely see results for eCommerce stores where you can buy shoes in the region.
 For example, more general terms like “how to run fast” are less likely to rank in multiple places.
 That is because the information provided has value regardless of the location.
 There will, of course, be some variation in search results between countries.
 So, that covers some of the key differences between local and international SEO.
-This guide will look at the various factors you will need to consider and the choices you’ll need to make if you want to implement an international SEO strategy.
+This guide will look at the factors you need to consider and the choices you’ll need to make if you want to implement an international SEO strategy.
 Consider this a starting point for future research.

 One Domain Vs. Multiple National Domains

 One of the first choices you’ll need to make if you plan to embark on an SEO strategy is the number of websites you want to manage.
 There are two different approaches:

 Create multiple websites utilizing Country Code Top Level Domains.
 You then have one website per target market.
 For example, .com.au for Australia, .co.uk for Britain, etc.

 Create one website utilizing .com, .net, .ai, or another variation for your company.
 Target a global audience through this site.